webix-hub/docs/data/api/ui.segmented_options_config.md

 @short:
-	defines data items of the drop-down list
+	defines segments of the segmented button

 @type: object
 @example: